 The Vice President-Special Projects and Events shall oversee the Facilities Committee; shall maintain the relationship with the Chapter’s meeting place, ensuring all provisions are arranged for each meeting, including food, beverage, and audio-visual equipment.

-I. Vice President-Newsletter and Website Editor: Shall be the Editor of the Chapter Newsletter, or other official publication, shall supervise the Chapter’s Webmaster who shall update the Chapter Website regularly to promote Chapter business and activities; shall be ex-officio a member of the newsletter committee; shall work with other Records and Information Management related disciplines to solicit articles and other content to be published in the Chapter’s Newsletter and Website.
+I. Vice President-Newsletter: Shall be the Editor of the Chapter Newsletter, and any other official publication, shall be ex-officio a member of the newsletter committee; shall work with other Records and Information Management related disciplines to solicit articles and other content to be published in the Chapter’s Newsletter.

-J. Vice President-Interdisciplinary Relations and ISG Liaison: Shall outreach to other organizations related to the Records and Information Management discipline to facilitate interdisciplinary meetings, shall promote interdisciplinary relations with related Records and Information Management organizations with a focus on the educational advancement for the benefit of the Chapter membership.
+K. Vice President-Collaboration Shall coordinate outreach to other organizations related to the Records and Information Management discipline to facilitate interdisciplinary meetings, shall promote interdisciplinary relations with related Records and Information Management organizations with a focus on the educational advancement for the benefit of the Chapter membership.
 Shall be ex-officio a member of the Professional Development Committee and shall collaborate with the Vice President -Professional Development to provide expanded and appropriate educational sessions for the benefit of the membership; shall serve as the Industry Specific Group liaison with ARMA International.

 Section 6.
 Vacancy in Office:

-A. President: In case of a vacancy in the office of the President, the Executive Vice President-President Elect shall assume the office for the remainder of the term and the full term of ascendancy thereafter.
+A. President: In case of a vacancy in the office of the President, the Executive Vice President- shall assume the office for the remainder of the term and the full term of ascendancy thereafter.

-B. Executive Vice President-President Elect: In case of a vacancy in the office of the Executive Vice President-President Elect, nominees shall be solicited from the membership by the nominating committee chair and the current board of directors.
-The Executive Vice President-President Elect shall be elected through the standard ballot procedure at a special election.
+B. Executive Vice President: In case of a vacancy in the office of the Executive Vice President-, nominees shall be solicited from the membership by the nominating committee chair and the current board of directors.
+The Executive Vice President- shall be elected through the standard ballot procedure at a special election.